browserengineering/book/book/scheduling.md

 setTimeout(callback, 16);
 ```

-This sort of worked, but had multiple drawbacks.
-One was that there is no
+This sort of worked, there was no guarantee that the callbacks would
-guarantee that the callbacks would cohere with the speed or timing of
+cohere with the speed or timing of rendering.
+For example, sometimes
-rendering.
-For example, sometimes two callbacks in a row could happen without
+two callbacks in a row could happen without any rendering between,
-any rendering between, which doubles the script work for rendering for no
+which doubles the script work for rendering for no benefit.
+It was
-benefit.

-Another is that there is no guarantee that other tasks would not run between the
+also possible for other tasks to run between the callback and
-callback and rendering.
-If the callback was setting up the DOM for rendering,
-but then a script click event handler occurs before *actually* rendering, the
-app might be forced to re-do its DOM mutations to avoid a delayed response to
+rendering, forcing the app to re-do its DOM mutations to respond to
-the click---yet another example of doubled rendering.

-A third is that there is no great way to turn off "rendering" `setTimeout` work
+the click.
+Additionally, `requestAnimationFrame` lets the browser turn
-when a web page tab or window is backgrounded, minimized or otherwise
+off rendering work when a web page tab or window is backgrounded,
-throttled.
-If the browser chooses to stop all tasks, then it would also break
-any important background work the web app might want to do (such as syncing
+minimized or otherwise throttled, while still allowing other
-your information to the server so it's not lost).
+background work like saving your work so it's not lost.

 :::